The Walking Dead: Season Two: Soundtrack

 On September 10, 2019, an official soundtrack album of Jared Emerson-Johnson's B.A.F.T.A.
-Award nominated score to the game was released for digital download and on streaming services, with a special edition set of vinyl lps due to release shortly thereafter.
+Award nominated score to the game was released for digital download and on streaming services, with a special edition set of vinyl LPs due to release shortly thereafter.

 Spin-off and sequel

-Telltale Games and Skybound Entertainment announced spin off mini-series The Walking Dead: Michonne released in February 2016 and third season titled The Walking Dead: A New Frontier was released with first two episodes in December 2016, with physical season pass released February 2017.
+Telltale Games and Skybound Entertainment released spin off mini-series The Walking Dead: Michonne in February 2016.
+A third season titled The Walking Dead: A New Frontier was released with its first two episodes in December 2016, and a physical season pass in February 2017.

 Reception

 The Walking Dead: Season Two overall received generally positive reviews from critics; with particular praise going to the atmosphere, protagonist, and its sense of tension; however, its lack of hub areas, lack of impactful choices, and certain aspects of its storytelling were criticized.

 Episode 1 – All That Remains

 Episode 1 – All That Remains received positive reviews.
 Aggregating review websites GameRankings and Metacritic gave the PlayStation 3 version 81.29% and 82/100, the PC version 78.76% and 78/100 and the Xbox 360 version 77.50% and 80/100.
 Matt Liebl from GameZone gave the episode an 8.5/10, stating that it "...is just a taste of what's to come -- a mere setup for the horror that awaits us in the final four episodes."